High-value datasets – an overview through visualisation

 Conclusion and future developments

-The new implementing act on high-value datasets will be an important step in improving the dissemination and reuse of information produced by public administrations in the EU.
+The new implementing act on high-value datasets is an important step in improving the dissemination and reuse of information produced by public administrations in the EU.
 Both public and private enterprises could benefit from having access to well-documented, free-to-use statistics about the most important topics that will define the public conversation in the coming years.

 As several studies have shown, previous legislation has had a large, positive economic impact.
 The new implementing act will free other significant datasets, further extending the scope of what people can do with information and keeping publicly produced data in line with rapid technological changes.